PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 [Public Invention Respiratory Data Standard](https://github.com/PubInv/respiration-data-standard/blob/master/PIRDS-v.0.1.md).
 You can create and import an array of JSON objects in the PIRDS standard and display it.

-## Basic Steps for Seeing a Live BreatPlot
+## Basic Steps for Seeing a Live Breath Plot

 1. Make sure the VentMon is powered up via USB.
 1. Connect a CAT-5 ethernet cable from the port to directly to your router (NOT your computer.)